 From a business owner’s perspective, it has changed everything.
 My wife and I were able to take two weeks off last summer to go to Italy (and my project manager at the time had just quit).
-I took three vacations this summer for a total of four weeks (and we had the biggest sales month ever in August), we have doubled in size this year, and will have our biggest sales and production year in company history, and personally, I get to focus on what I love to do…and be out of some of the day to day business management tasks that I dislike.
+I took three vacations this summer for a total of four weeks (and we had the biggest sales month ever in August), we have doubled in size this year and will have our biggest sales and production year in company history.
+Last but not least, I get to focus on what I love to do… and not be responsible for some of the day to day business management tasks that I dislike.

 Setting an Appointment

 In our Denver painting business, we have a system for answering the phones.
-We have two gals in the office to answer the phones.
-So most calls get answered, but if they do go into voice mail, a call back happens usually within a few hours, if not a few minutes.
+We have two gals in the office who are in charge of admin and phones.
+If a call goes to voicemail, we return it within a few hours, if not a few minutes.
 If a request comes through our email or through Facebook, we have an automated system that responds to each homeowner.
-My staff also watches the emails that come in as well, and we personally respond to all calls and emails that come in late on Friday and on Saturday, letting homeowners know that we are thankful they reached out to us, and that someone will call them to set up an appointment on Monday.
+We let requests that come in late on Friday and on Saturday know that we are thankful they reached out to us and someone will call them to set up an appointment on Monday.

-In addition to all of this, we also have a backup answering service that answers our phones from 4 to 6 pm each night so homeowners have a live person to talk to.
-In the near future, we will also be offering an online appointment option.
-We find that more and more of our customers are busy and hard to connect with directly on the phone, so allowing people to book their own appointment times will really expedite the process for some people.
-I truly believe to offer good customer service, a Denver painting contractor needs to listen to their customers, and sometimes, that means watching behaviors and reacting to what might best serve all parties involved.
+In addition to all of this, we have a backup answering service that answers our phones from 4 to 6 pm each night so homeowners have a live person to talk to.
+Lastly, we now offer an online appointment option.
+We find that more and more of our customers are busy and hard to pin down for a phone call, so giving people the option to book their own appointment expedites the process.
+I truly believe in order to offer good customer service, a Denver painting contractor needs to listen to their customers.
+Sometimes, that means watching behaviors and reacting to what would best serve all parties involved.

-Once you have finally gotten an appointment with your Denver painter, now you are hopeful that they just show up.
+You have finally gotten an appointment with your Denver painter, now you are hopeful that they just show up.
 In my instance, all of the three contractors I set appointments with did show up, two were right on time, and one was late.
 I have heard from customers that Denver painters are often times either way too early, or routinely late.
-Being early for an estimate is great, but if you are an hour early, and do not call, I find that just rude.
-What happens most of the time, however, is Denver painters showing up late.
-Things happen, I understand that, and most homeowners do too, but all one needs to do is call, and the appropriate time to do this is 30 minutes or so prior to the appointment, when you know you are going to be late.
+Being early for an estimate is great, but if you are an hour early, and do not call, that is just rude.
+Most of the time, however, Denver painters show up late.
+Stuff happens, I understand that and most homeowners do too.
+All you need to do is call 30 minutes or so prior to the appointment, once you know you are going to be late.

-Once the Denver painter is there, how does he or she show up?
-Are they covered in paint, or do they smell like they just got out of a smoke filled bar?
-Many times when I show up to an estimate for a new home purchase, I will find myself estimating the house right alongside of another Denver painter or two, and most of the time, they look as though they literally just came off a ladder.
-Not only is this uncomfortable for the homeowner, but it communicates that they are the chief cook, bottle washer, and sales guy.
+When the Denver painter arrives, how does he or she show up?
+Covered in paint?
+Smelling like a smoke-filled bar?
+Many times when I show up to estimate a new home purchase, I find myself estimating alongside another Denver painter or two, and most of the time, they look as though they literally just came off a ladder.
+Not only is this uncomfortable for the homeowner, but it communicates that they are the chief cook, dish washer, and sales guy.

 As for our estimators, they are not just sales guys, they also project manage their own projects.
 We found out the hard way that homeowners appreciate dealing with one person from start to finish on their projects.
 When we handed a homeowner off from the sales rep to a completely different project manager once we had built a trust with someone made things hard.
 Once we shifted to our current system, we found that our customers were consistently happier and more confident in us as an organization.